Margarita Maria Mendez Sandoval, Founder, Fundación Koikos

 #3 Inspire others to replicate their experiences and engage with a culture of fighting corruption.

 Margarita is a co-founder of a non-profit organisation in Colombia called Fundacion Koikos, which aims to empower people, who are in situations of vulnerability, to tackle everyday problems such as discrimination and corruption.

-After graduating Margartia launched a prototype of veg box in Bogota with the intention of making the food supply chain of agricultural products from small scale farmers more efficient.
+After graduating, Margarita launched a prototype of the veg box in Bogota with the intention of making the food supply chain of agricultural products from small scale farmers more efficient.
 More recently she has gained experience evaluating projects of International Cooperation under the evaluation frame of the OECD.
 As a specialist in evaluation in Colombia, she became aware of the frequent abuses of governmental representatives in impoverished areas in Colombia.
 This experience inspired her to start a non-profit organisation to tackle the negative effects of power abuses.